Hulu challenges cable with first original drama

 It was reported last year that Netflix would spend around $100 million to produce the show.

-Services like Netflix are increasingly being recognized as direct competition or replacements for premium cable channels such as Time Warner Inc's (TWX.N) HBO and CBS Corp's (CBS.N) Showtime.
+Services like Netflix are increasingly being recognized as direct competition or replacements for premium cable channels such as Time Warner Inc's HBO and CBS Corp's Showtime.

 (Reporting By Yinka Adegoke, editing by Maureen Bavdek)